Where Civic Ideas Come to Life

 - Location: Council Chambers

-- Details: Join us for lightning talks highlighting the creative solutions and inclusive ideas emerging from this year’s Bellevue Innovation Challenge.
+- Details: Join us for lightning talks highlighting the creative solutions emerging from Bellevue’s Innovation Challenge.
+Moderated by Sandy Sharma, Transformation Advisor, Entrepreneur and Investor.

 - B. AI Productivity Track: Unlock Productivity with AI: Part 2 (Concurrent)